aviral-mishra-1008/sushrut_hack36/README.md

 ## Table of Contents:
   **Doctor Recommendation**
-  Suggests doctors based on patient symptoms using a dynamic agent backed by Claude 3.5 Sonnet.
+  Suggests doctors based on patient symptoms using a dynamic agent developed using JulepAI (running on Claude-3.5-sonnet).

  **Conversational Interface**
-  Wake-up powered and voice-enabled interactions for accessibility.
+  Voice-enabled interactions for accessibility with a vision for wake-up powered activations.

  **Touchless Authentication**
-  Innovative multimodal (voice + face) auth system using deep learning models (`wav2vec2`, `Facenet_TL`) to verify identity without typing.
+  Innovative multimodal (voice + face) auth system using deep learning models (`wav2vec2`, `Facenet_TL`,`minivisionAI spoofing model`) to authenticate without typing.
+Aimed at people who can't type, making the platform accessible to people who do not wish to share their passwords with the helper and get authenticated without assistance [Detailed descriptions in the code AI_Service and presentation]

  **Medical History & Pathology Reports**
-  Automatically fetches, summarizes, and masks pathology reports using NLP and NER models before sending to the LLM for processing.
+  Summarizes the third-party pathology reports, making the information accessible to those who do not have access to medical domain knowledge.
+Uses parsers, NER models, summarizer tools and regex before sending to the Gemini for processing.

-**PII Protection**
+  **Masking PII**
-  Integrates a masking/demasking layer to protect personally identifiable information in medical queries.
+  The personally identifiable information is the data which must be protected at all costs, so the data which is sent to the external LLMs including Julep (which lacks zero-retention policy or masking layer) can be masked and then later demasked [For examples visit the module in github and see comments]

  **Appointment Management**
   Backend-integrated appointment booking using Spring Boot and Google Text Translation APIs.